Bearing components are assembled to produce complete bearing assemblies.

 Bearing Rings, Housings, and Flanges (69 suppliers)

 Bearing rings, housings and flanges are bearing components that are used in the assembly of many different types of bearings.
 Bearing rings, which are sometimes referred to as bearing races, guide a rolling element such as a ball, roller, or needle roller.
 Bearing housings and flanges hold an insert bearing in position, support the load transferred from the bearing shaft through the bearing, and are used to mount the bearing to a surface.

 Search by Specification | Learn more about Bearing Rings, Housings, and Flanges

-Bearing rollers are key elements to the operation of anti-friction roller bearings.
-Common types of bearing rollers are taper rollers, cylindrical rollers, spherical rollers, needle rollers, cam follower rollers, and rollers for crossed roller bearings.
+Bearing rollers are the functional components of friction-reducing roller bearings.
+Common types of bearing rollers are tapered rollers, cylindrical rollers, spherical rollers, needle rollers, cam follower rollers, and rollers for crossed roller bearings.

 Learn more about Bearing Rollers

 Metal Balls (121 suppliers)